-\L1: All L1's for the HF Crystal Oscillators are wound on Micrometals T50-6 cores
+L1: All L1's for the HF Crystal Oscillators are wound on Micrometals T50-6 cores

-See Appendix A, Section C for discussion on HF Crystal Oscillator Modules
+See discussion in 3.3 on the HF Crystal Oscillator Modules

-Also, If finding crystals of the appropriate frequencies listed in Table 3 becomes an issue, one might consider switching a bank of Programmed Oscillators instead.
+Also, If sourcing crystals of the frequencies listed in Table 3 (or close enough for this receiver) becomes an issue, one might consider switching a bank of Programmed Oscillators instead.
 This requires redesign of the HF Crystal Oscillator Module, but this is feasible.
-These Programmed Oscillators are reasonably priced.
+Programmed Oscillators are reasonably priced from Dove Electronics and Digikey, and they can be ordered to the exact frequency desired.

-D. HF-DBM Converter / Post-Mixer LNA Module and Parts List.
+2.4.
+HF-DBM Converter / Post-Mixer LNA Module and Parts List.
+See discussion in 3.4